 Split long hex- or base64-formatted fields in resource records into chunks of W characters (where W is rounded up to the nearest multiple of 4). +nosplit or +split=0 causes fields not to be split at all.
 The default is 56 characters, or 44 characters when multiline mode is active.

 +[no]stats

-This query option toggles the printing of statistics: when the query was made, the size of the reply and so on.
-The default behavior is to print the query statistics.
+Toggles the printing of statistics: when the query was made, the size of the reply and so on.
+The default behavior is to print the query statistics as a comment after each lookup.